luis314159/Neural_networks_TF/README.md

   * Introduction to TensorFlow Serving
   * Other deployment options
   * Conclusion and Resources
+## Model deployment
+  * Model deployment using Flask
+  * Model deployment using streamlit

 ## Summary of what was learned
   * Next steps: where to learn more, communities, etc.